Microsoft Intune enables you ensure that some key Windows settings are set optimally (Firewall, Malware protection, etc.)

 Perform Desktop Lockdown using Microsoft Intune Video Transcript

 Hello, everybody, and welcome.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how PolicyPak can get its settings delivered using Microsoft Intune.

 Here I’ve actually already created a directive using PolicyPak, which is to lock down my important applications.
 If you’re not familiar with what PolicyPak does, there are lots of videos on the website that show you exactly what PolicyPak does.
 In brief, PolicyPak will use by default Group Policy to deliver settings and lock them down for your important applications.